stitchlang/stitch/README.md

 ```

-which would be print this:
+which would be printed this:
 ```
 this is a string with double-quotes
 ```